 ** Extended Access Appointments**

-With effect from Monday 24th September 2018, Bakewell Medical Centre is part of a pilot in the Dales locality whereby any patient in the area from Hope in the North down to Matlock in the South can obtain an appointment with a GP any day of the week through until 8.00 pm and on a Saturday or Sunday.
-Please click on the link below for more details
+Bakewell Medical Centre is part of a pilot in the Derbyshire Dales locality whereby any patient in the area from Hope in the North down to Matlock in the South can obtain an appointment with a GP any day of the week through until 8.00pm and on Saturday and Sunday.

 Telephone consultations are useful for those people who need advice, for instance about their medication, but do not necessarily need to be seen by a doctor.
 Our receptionists should not ask intrusive questions and will always respect your privacy but it is helpful if you can give them the relevant information they need to ensure you are given the best possible service from the practice.